thehansong/thehansong/README.md

 <div style="color:white">

 ### Introduction
-I'm a university freshman currently majoring in Computer Science in Singapore.
+I'm a university undergrad currently majoring in Computer Science in Singapore.
 I'm in the process of reorganising my portfolio, which includes projects and code samples that I've worked on.

 ### My Skills and Interests
 I'm passionate about computer science and always looking to improve my skills.
 I have experience in data analytics, database management, and game development.
 In my free time, I enjoy tinkering with new technologies and experimenting with different programming languages.